 Box!
 Box! applications for Summer 2019 will be accepted on a rolling basis Friday, July 26th at 4:00 PM.
 The selection committee includes MACC board members and neighborhood representatives when appropriate.
 Applications will be evaluated on the following selection criteria:

 - Artwork that attracts attention from a distance

-Traffic boxes in twelve locations will be painted during the 2019 season of Box!
+Traffic boxes in up to twelve locations will be painted during the 2019 season of Box!
 Box!
 Applicants are encouraged to consider locations relevant to them – near where they live, where they work, or where they play!

 A design template sample for each type of control box is provided to assist in the visualization of the proposal.
 A design template must be submitted as part of the full application.